Mo Youxue

 Mo Youxue (莫有雪; born February 10, 1996) is a Chinese track and field sprint athlete who competes in the 100m and 200-meter dash events.
 He won a silver medal for China in the 4 x 100 metres relay at the 2015 World Championships in Beijing.

 Mo was born in Bantang Hamlet 板塘屯, Bantang Village 板塘村, Chuanshan Town 穿山镇, Liujiang County, Liuzhou City, Guangxi Province, China.

 His first major result was a gold medal at the 2013 World Youth Championships, where he ran a personal best and world youth leading time of 10.35, beating Ojie Edoburun in a photo finish.

 He won a silver medal for China in the 4 x 100 metres relay at the 2015 World Championships in Beijing finishing behind Jamaica.

+In late 2022, Youxue began coaching Deng Xinrui.